Beware The Compounce Fracture

 Lake Compounce prospered as a picnic park through the post-Civil War era.
 In 1873, the Bristol Press published its first notice of Lake Compounce with an article describing the property as a “a convenient and delightful little seaside of their own for the people of Bristol.”

 And the strangest part of all was how the theme of the whole park (but mainly the kiddie area) was “Garfield.”
 Is Garfield the least bit relevant anymore?
 Anywhere?
 Maybe there’s some Garfield Cargo Cult somewhere in Africa, I don’t know, but he’s certainly not on the tips of the tongues of seven-year-old Connecticut kids.
-And, sadly, perhaps this sign will explain my title a bit better:
+And, sadly, perhaps this sign will explain the title of this page a bit better:

 Let’s regroup with some more history: